 - Salt and pepper: to taste

-Fresh spinach gives the best results, but you can also use the frozen ones if needs be.
+Fresh spinach gives the best results, however you can also use the frozen ones.
 Just make sure to defrost it completely before you start to cook.

-Put raw spinach directly in a pan along with some Evoo oil and the garlic and season to taste.
+Put raw spinach directly in a pan along with some Evoo oil and garlic, season to taste.
 Set aside.

 Tip: You can also blanch spinach for a few minutes in unsalted boiling water, remove it from the water with a skimmer and squeeze it well to get rid of as much water as possible.
 Then brown them in a pan along with some Evoo oil and the garlic as mentioned above.
 If you chose this method, do not throw away the water, set it aside so you’ll use it later.

 Crush ricotta with a fork to make it creamier and break all the lumps.
 Add the spinach just seasoned, grated Parmigiano, egg, flour a little at a time, a pinch of nutmeg and a bit of salt.
 Mix thoroughly.
 Be careful not to put too much flour, the Gnudi dough should be slightly sticky and not too thick.

 Shape ricotta and spinach mixture into balls-shape or oval-shape; coat them with a bit of flour to prevent them from sticking to each other or to your work surface.